mjuenema/python-gpsdshm/README.rst

 *python-gpsdshm* is implemented using Swig_ and requires the `gpsd` header files for compilation.

 Many Linux distributions ship the gpsd package **without** shared memory support.
-See `Compiling gpsd with shared memory support`_ for details how build gpsd with shared memory support.
+See `Compiling gpsd with shared memory support`_ for details how to build gpsd with shared memory support.

 .. _`gpsd`: http://www.catb.org/gpsd/